Neelkanth Mahadev Temple, Alwar

 What is the relation?

-The man was King Jai Singh, who bought entire available fleet of Rolls Royce (6 cars) on one day in year 1920 and ordered the municipality to use the Rolls Royce cars for garbage collection at his kingdom.
+The man was King Jai Singh, who bought entire available fleet of Rolls Royce (6 cars) on one day in year 1920 and ordered the Alwar municipality to use the Rolls Royce cars for garbage collection at his kingdom.
 Those were the times when Rolls Royce were used to sweep the streets in India.

 The haunted place is “Bhangarh Fort” where entry before sunrise and after sunset is prohibited by law.
 Still not making sense.
 Let’s add one more point in the list.